-BestRCCopters.com provides FREE, UNBIASED reviews and recommendation on the best radio controlled helicopters on the market.
+BestRCCopters.com provides FREE, UNBIASED reviews and recommendation on the best remote controlled helicopters and the best radio controlled helicopters on the market.
 Since we do not sell these awesome copters ourself, you can be sure that we are providing non-affiliated reviews based on professional critics and personal use.

 It has been over 75 years since VS-300, the first flying helicopter, took flight from Stratford, Connecticut.
 Using the same principles of flight as previous generations, the use of a primary lift rotor and a directional tail rotor, we have managed to compress the amazing capability and maneuverability of the helicopter into a minuscule yet incredibly powerful form. ...
 Read more